+ - 0:00:00

 The Logic of Hypothesis Testing

-Hypothesis testing is an inferential procedure that uses sample data to evaluate the credibility of a hypothesis about a population parameter.
+Hypothesis testing is an inferential procedure that uses sample data to evaluate the credibility of a specific belief about a population parameter.
 The process involves ...

 1. Stating a hypothesis: an assumption that can neither be fully proven nor fully disproven.
 For example,